LukasWestholt/BannerTS3/README.md

 - Weather system

 #### Changelog in v 1.4
-- I have rewritten all of the code.
+- I have rewritten the whole code.
 Big update.
 New features.
 Better Apis.

 #### Changelog in v 1.3
 - add Option screen bot refresh or refresh web